cirosantilli/linux-cheat/index.md

 # lsb and posix

-lsb is already highly posix copmliant, and it states that it is on of its long term goals meant to become fully posix compatible
+lsb is already highly posix compliant, and it states that it is on of its long term goals meant to become fully posix compatible

-incompatibility are being listed for future resolution.
+incompatibility are being listed for future resolution

 # fhs